 Tropical Garden Design Ideas - Your Staycation Oasis!

 Before we dive into specific plants and placements, we must discuss the "come hither" feeling of tropical gardens.
 They evoke an intense sense of relaxation and rejuvenation that's truly undeniable.
-Think about it—even photos of tropical locations are enough to soothe the soul, which is why they make incredible computer desktop images!
+Think about it—even photos of tropical locations are enough to soothe the soul, which is why they make incredible computer desktop images.
 Now, wouldn't it be nice to invite that profound sense of serenity into your own backyard?
-We thought so.
+We thought so, too.

 Key Components of a Tropical Garden

-- Surround Yourself with Plants: Plant densely on multiple levels using planting of varying heights, from towering trees to ground cover.
-Hanging baskets and raised beds are fantastic for creating the illusion of an encompassing cocoon of plant life.
+- Surround yourself with plants: Plant densely on multiple levels using plantings of varying heights, from towering trees to ground cover.
+Hanging baskets and raised beds are fantastic for creating an encompassing cocoon of plant life.

-- Keep it Vibrant: Tropical gardens wouldn't be complete without the hot colors of flowers and cushions, bringing to mind the exotic birds that inhabit rain forests.
+- Keep it vibrant: Tropical gardens wouldn't be complete without the hot colors of flowers and accessories like cushions, bringing to mind the exotic birds that inhabit rain forests.
 Bright shades of yellow, orange, red, and pink are just right for accenting tropical gardens.

-- Celebrate Water: An abundance of large-leafed plants implies a wealth of water, and a water feature is excellent for creating an exotic display.
-The sight, sound, and smell of flowing water really plays up the feeling of being in a tropical location.
+- Celebrate water: An abundance of large-leafed plants implies a wealth of water, and what better way to suggest this than including a water feature?
+The sight, sound, and fresh scent of flowing water really plays up the feeling of being in a tropical location.

 The Best Plants for a Tropical Garden

-It's no secret that gardening holds many benefits, and if you don't believe us, check out this article!
+Note: It's no secret that gardening holds many benefits, and if you don't believe us, check out this article!
 Time spent in the garden has a clear and positive impact on us physically, mentally, and emotionally.
 The act of planting and caring for plants is thought to improve focus and reduce stress levels.
-Hmm ... maybe this is why the tropical gardens that seemingly surround us with a cocoon of lush plants are so very calming and relaxing.
+Hmm ... maybe this is why tropical gardens that surround us with a cocoon of lush plants are so very calming and relaxing.